 - Conduct regular live events (annually, quarterly, etc.).

 - Set up a private Facebook Group or other popular social media site.

-Informational websites (or web portals) like news outlets, dictionaries, resources, and encyclopedias convey info and feature search functions to allow visitors to find whatever they are looking for.
+Informational websites (or web portals) like news outlets, dictionaries, resources, and encyclopedias convey info and feature search functions to allow visitors to find whatever they want.